h2oai/h2o-world-2014-training/tutorials/streaming/storm/README.md

 Click on Jars or directories…
 ![](images/ij_8.png)

 Find the h2o-model.jar that we previously downloaded with the R script in [section 4](#RPOJO)
 ![](images/ij_9.png)

 Click "OK", then "Apply", then "OK".

 You now have the h2o-model.jar as a depencny in your project.

 We now copy over the POJO from [section 4](#RPOJO) into our storm project.

+`$ cp ./generated_model/GBMPojo.java /PATH_TO_STORM/storm/examples/storm-starter/test/jvm/storm/starter/`

+**_OR_** if you were not able to build the GBMPojo, copy over the pre-generated version:

+`$ cp ./premade_generated_model/GBMPojo.java /PATH_TO_STORM/storm/examples/storm-starter/test/jvm/storm/starter/`

-Your project directory should look like this:
+Your storm-starter project directory should now look like this:

 ![](images/ij_10.png)